mckryton/senfgurke/features/README.md

 * [Report in progress format](report/report_in_progress_format.feature)

-  When running examples form all features a verbose output would be confusing.
+  When running examples for all features, a verbose output would be confusing.
   Therefore the progress format will mark successul executed examples with a single dot to indicate the execution progress.
 Different results can be detected by a matching letter (e.g. F for failed steps).